ICTaBIN/primeFigureFence/readme.md

 ```
 ls
 ```
-ls command this lists all the files and directories(folders) in your current directory.
+ls command will list all the files and directories(folders) in your current directory.

-2. If you see `manage.py` there run the following commands to run your project successfully
+2. If you see `manage.py` there, run the following commands to run your project successfully

 3. Commands
 ```